Bougainville campaign: Southern front

-On 28 December, General Savige issued orders to the 29th Brigade to begin the drive toward the principal Japanese concentration around Buin.
+On 28 December, Savige issued orders to the 29th Brigade to begin the drive toward the principal Japanese concentration around Buin.
 After a month's fighting, the Australians were in control of an area extending twelve miles south of the Perimeter and six miles inland.
 Employing barges to outflank the Japanese, they entered the village of Mosigetta by 11 February 1945 and Barara by 20 February.
 The Australians then cleared an area near Mawaraka for an airstrip.

 By 5 March, the Japanese had been driven off a small knoll overlooking the Buin Road; the Australians named this promontory after Private C.R.
 Slater who had been wounded during the fighting.
 During the 28 March – 6 April Battle of Slater's Knoll, the Japanese launched a strong counterattack during which several determined Japanese attacks against this position were repulsed with heavy losses.
 In Gailey's words, "General Kanda's offensive was a disaster ...
 Indeed, the entire series of attacks by the Japanese is as inexplicable as the Australians' desire to conquer all the island."
 Having learned a costly lesson about the ineffectiveness of banzai charges, Kanda pulled his men back to a defensive perimeter around Buin and reinforced them with the garrisons from the Shortlands and the Fauros.
 The concentration was not complete until July.

 Savige took two weeks to allow his forces to recuperate and resupply before restarting the drive on Buin.
 After repelling more futile Japanese attacks in the 17 April – 22 May Battle of the Hongorai River, his men crossed the Hari and Mobai Rivers.
 However, shortly after reaching the Mivo River their advance came to a halt as torrential rain and flooding washed away many of the bridges and roads upon which the Australian line of communications depended.
-This rendered large scale infantry operations impossible for almost a month and it was not until late July and into early August that the Australians were able to resume patrolling across the Mivo River.
+This rendered large scale infantry operations impossible for almost a month, and it was not until late July and into early August that the Australians were able to resume patrolling across the Mivo River.
 Before Savige could mount a substantial assault, news arrived of the dropping of the atomic bombs, after which the Australian forces mainly only conducted limited patrolling actions.